determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 .. note::

-   The scheduler can find fits for distributed jobs against agents of different sizes by configuring the :ref:`allowing_heterogeneous_fits <allow-uneven-slots>` parameter.
+   The scheduler can find fits for distributed jobs against agents of different sizes.
+This is configured via the :ref:`allowing_heterogeneous_fits <allow-uneven-slots>` parameter.
 This parameter defaults to ``false``.
+By default Determined requires that the job use all of the slots (GPUs) on an agent.

 .. warning::